odewahn/dds-field-guide/cloud-as-default.md

 * [Heroku](https://www.heroku.com/).
 A PaaS service built on top of AWS.
 Unlike AWS, which gives you a raw machine, Heroku allows the developer to push an application into the service and have a corresponding application stack provision for the machine.
 * [OpenShift](https://www.openshift.com/) is a cloud-hosted PaaS solution developer by RedHat, the company behind [RHEL](http://www.redhat.com/products/enterprise-linux/) Linux distribution.
-* [Google App Engine](https://cloud.google.com/appengine/) is google PaaS service, that supports Python, Go, PHP and Java.
+* [Google App Engine](https://cloud.google.com/appengine/) is Google PaaS service, that supports Python, Go, PHP and Java.
 * [AppFog](https://www.appfog.com/) is a PaaS provider with fine-grained stack management.
 * [dotCloud](https://www.dotcloud.com/) is a PaaS provider from the creators of Docker, the famous container open-source tool.
 * [Pivotal Web Services](http://run.pivotal.io) A PaaS based on Cloud Foundry hosted by Pivotal, the largest contributor to the Cloud Foundry Open Source project.